apomorphine hydrochloride hemihydrate

 You may need to read it again.

-For further information on APOMINE Intermitent please contact your health care professional.
+For further information on APOMINE Intermittent please contact your doctor or pharmacist

 What APOMINE Intermittent is used for